cmbata1/music-generation-project/README.md

 ### Running Locally (Optional)

-If you prefer to run the project on your own machine—for development, testing, or deeper exploration—please see:
+If you prefer to run the project on your own machine for development, testing, or deeper exploration, please see:

 **[`SETUP.md`](./SETUP.md)**